What is the travel agency regulation?

 Calculation example

-For the non-travel portion of the package—entertainment, activities, and guidance—you simply charge the standard 21% VAT on the sales price.
+The non-travel portion of the package consists of entertainment, activities, and guidance.
+You simply invoice this at the standard 21% VAT rate based on the sales price.
 This means you have two separate VAT calculations: the margin scheme for the travel component and the standard system for the rest.

 This requires clear record-keeping.
-You must be able to document, for each event, which costs were incurred for "third-party travel services."
-Keep careful records of invoices from transportation providers and accommodation providers—this is not something you can reconstruct later.
+You must be able to document, for each event, which costs were incurred for “third-party travel services.”
+Keep careful records of invoices from transportation providers and accommodation providers.
+This is not something you can reconstruct after the fact.
 The tax authorities may ask to see them.

 What does the invoice say?